 - HADDPS Performs a single-precision addition on contiguous data elements.
-The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the third and fourth elements of the first operand; the third by adding the first and second elements of the second operand; and the fourth by adding the third and fourth elements of the second operand. - HSUBPS Performs a single-precision subtraction on contiguous data elements.
-The first data element of the result is obtained by subtracting the second element of the first operand from the first element of the first operand; the second element by subtracting the fourth element of the first operand from the third element of the first operand; the third by subtracting the second element of the second element of the second operand; and the fourth by subtracting the fourth element of the second operand from the third element of the second operand from the third element of the second operand from the first operand. - HADDPD Performs a double-precision addition on contiguous data elements.
+The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the third and fourth elements of the first operand; the third by adding the first and second elements of the second operand; and the fourth by adding the third and fourth elements of the second operand; HSUBPS Performs a single-precision subtraction on contiguous data elements.
+The first data element of the result is obtained by subtracting the second element of the first operand from the first operand; the second element of the first operand from the first operand from the third element of the first operand; the second element of the first operand; the third by subtracting the second element of the first operand; the second element of the first opera - subtracting the second element of the second operand from the first element of the second operand; and the fourth by subtracting the fourth element of the second operand from the third element of the second operand. - HADDPD Performs a double-precision addition on contiguous data elements.
 The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the first and second elements of the second operand. - HSUBPD Performs a double-precision subtraction on contiguous data elements.
 The first data element of the result is obtained by subtracting the second element of the first operand from the first element of the first operand; the second element by subtracting the second element of the second operand from the first element of the second operand.